lazrfocus/LMS_Docker_OSXM1_Squeezebox/README.md

     #network_mode: "host"   #i honestly forget if this is needed, experiment
 ```

-This docker compose file should start a webserver on http://localhost:9337
+This docker compose file should start a webserver on http://localhost:9337.  *Note, some web browsers block localhost, like Vivaldi, so you need to use 127.0.0.1 or the local 192.
+IP*

 I recommend using Portainer to setup and control the docker by pasting the above docker-compose code into a new "stack".